UChicago camp teaches middle-schoolers STEM skills, perseverance

-What makes a faster homemade race car—CD wheels on a straw axel or washer wheels on a dowel rod axel?
+What makes a faster homemade race car—CD wheels on a straw axle or washer wheels on a dowel rod axle?
 This summer, local fifth- and sixth-graders tested their hypotheses at a UChicago-led camp aimed at building students’ STEM and critical-thinking skills.

 Nearly 40 students from seven Chicago Public Schools attended UChicago STEM Education’s South Side STEM free day camp, held in July at Wadsworth Elementary School.
 Each day, students spent their mornings practicing fractions through a curriculum designed to build confidence and excitement around mathematics.
 In the afternoons, they studied cryptography and engineering.